16 Best Things to do in Umbria, Italy 16 Best Things to do in Umbria, Italy

 4. Visit Spoleto: Top Thing to do in Umbria

-Spoleto is often thought of as one of the most beautiful cities in Umbria, and it’s hard to argue!
-The typically Italian town sits among rolling hills and has an eye-catching icon: the beautiful aqueduct named Ponte Delle Torri.
-The bridge is 80 meters high and 230 meters long and is an impressive example of Roman engineering.
+Spoleto is often thought of as one of the most beautiful cities in Umbria, and we have to agree!
+Our favorite spot was the beautiful aqueduct, Ponte delle Torri.
+The bridge is 80 meters high and 230 meters long, and has seriously impressive views.
+We headed to the Church of San Pietro, which offers the best viewpoint of the bridge.

 umbria italy spoleto things to do